 f.
-Calculate Computron’s return on invested capital.
+Calculate Computron’s return on invested capital (ROIC).
 Computron has a 10% cost of capital (WACC).
+What caused the decline in the ROIC?
+Was it due to operating profitability or capital utilization?
 Do you think Computron’s growth added value?

 ANSWER: ROIC = NOPAT / Total NET operating capital.